 Ideal for Organizations and Individuals

-It doesn’t matter if you provide services as an individual or if you have a company with a wide range of offers, reputation management is suitable for any business mod
+It doesn’t matter if you provide services as an individual or if you have a company with a wide range of offers, online reputation management is suitable for any business model.

 With the above in mind, remember that the approach you’ll take changes depending on the type of business.